top of page

 32.png

-CRUSTACEAN CHECK!
+CRUSTACEAN CHECK

 Ghost shrimp make themselves invisible to predators.
 Can you spot the Ghost Shrimp in this picture?